Holmfirth Town Centre Access Plan - November 2022 Update

 I'd be interested to hear how you justify the destruction of our market building & turning it into an extension of the existing car park but only achieve an extra 3 spaces? ie existing car park has 24 spaces now & the new plan shows a total of 27

-Ken Skyes asked almost 3 years ago
+Ken Skyes asked over 3 years ago

 Thank you for your question.
 The market in Holmfirth operating out of the market hall was determined to be unsustainable in 2018.
 The Markets team has continued to provide the service since this time and is the process of awarding the Holmfirth market tender to an operator who will operate the market at an alternative location.
 The size of the market hall limits the number of stalls available for markets to circa 20 stalls, an alternative market location at Crown Bottom allows up to 30 stalls to be used.
 The extended car parking area will provide electric car charging, improved disabled parking, bin storage to improve the Hollowgate street scene, and will have a dual usage as a market and event space through the 'pop up' electric and water units.